rh-mobb/rosa-workshop-content/rosa-content/200-ops/autoscaling.md

 Here you learned:

-* How to Enable ClusterAutoscaler on default machinepool
+* Enable ClusterAutoscaler on default machinepool
 * Deploy an application on the cluster and watch ClusterAutoscaler scale cluster up and down

 Next you will learn: